Katherine Parkinson: Career

 In 2012 and 2013, she played the roles of Diana in Absent Friends at the Harold Pinter Theatre, and Laura in Before the Party at the Almeida Theatre, respectively.
 In 2014, Parkinson appeared in "Sardines", the first episode of the anthology series Inside No. 9, alongside Ben Willbond, as well as the miniseries The Honourable Woman, which aired in the UK on BBC Two and in the USA on SundanceTV.

-In 2015 she starred in the BBC One comedy series The Kennedys, written by Emma Kennedy about growing up on a Stevenage estate in the 1970s.
+In 2015, she starred in the BBC One comedy series The Kennedys, written by Emma Kennedy about growing up on a Stevenage estate in the 1970s.
 She also played one of the lead roles in all three series of the British-American science fiction series Humans, which aired on Channel 4 and AMC between 2015 and 2018.

-In 2016 Parkinson performed in the stage play Dead Funny at the Vaudeville Theatre.
-In 2018 and 2019 she performed in Home, I'm Darling, for which she was nominated for an Olivier Award, as well as in Defending the Guilty, a legal sitcom which aired for one series on BBC Two and was subsequently renewed for a second, before being cancelled due to coronavirus.
+In 2016, Parkinson performed in the stage play Dead Funny at the Vaudeville Theatre.
+In 2018 and 2019, she performed in Home, I'm Darling, for which she was nominated for an Olivier Award, as well as in Defending the Guilty, a legal sitcom which aired for one series on BBC Two and was subsequently renewed for a second, before being cancelled due to coronavirus.

 She played Emma Jeanne Desfosses in Marjane Satrapi's film adaptation of Lauren Redniss's Radioactive in 2019, detailing the life of Marie Curie.

 In 2019, Parkinson's debut work as a playwright, Sitting, had its London premiere, following a month-long run at the Edinburgh Fringe.
 The play was well reviewed, with The Guardian writing "Parkinson delicately reveals connections that, by the end, give the play a wistful emotional weight."
 Parkinson adapted the play for BBC Four in early 2021.

 Parkinson appeared in series 10 of Taskmaster in 2020.
 Parkinson won the second episode but was behind in total points for the majority of the series, and ended up in last place.

+In 2022, Parkinson played Nell Taylor in the film The Nan Movie and, in 2024, she portrayed Lizzie Vereker in Disney+'s period drama Rivals, an adaptation of Jilly Cooper's novel of the same title.
+For her role in the series, Parkinson was nominated at the 2025 British Academy Television Awards for the Best Supporting Actress category.

+In June 2025, it was announced that Parkinson would portray Molly Weasley in the upcoming Harry Potter TV series.

 Personal life

-Parkinson is married to actor Harry Peacock, and is the daughter-in-law of the late Trevor Peacock.
+Parkinson married actor Harry Peacock in 2009, and they have two daughters.
+Parkinson and Peacock first met in 2003, Parkinson relating, "I met my husband doing a workshop based on the book Heart of A Dog by Mikhail Bulgakov.
+He was the dog."
+Both starred in the TV series The Kennedys.
+Peacock has lupus.
+Parkinson is the daughter-in-law of the late Trevor Peacock.